-Accidents involving dental injuries are common
+Accidents involving dental injuries

 As with all personal injury claims, once liability (fault) has been established, it is necessary to prove the extent of the injury by obtaining medical evidence.
 A dental expert is instructed to comment on the injury and whether there is a causative link to the accident.